defuncart/game-in-a-week/IdleCapitalist/README.md

 ## Play Online

-Although the game is optimized for mobile (Android and iOS), it can be played in the browser [here](https://defuncart.itch.io/idlecapitalist).
+The game can be played in the browser [here](https://defuncart.itch.io/idlecapitalist).

-## Credits

-A full list of credits can be found in [Credits.txt](Credits.txt).

 ## Conclusion

-Although the mathematics of idle games are quite complex, and game balancing wasn't even considered due to time constraints, from an implementation point of view, *Idle Capitalist*, for the short period of time it was developed it, is quite a well-functioning idle clicker.
+Although the mathematics of idle games are quite complex, and game balancing wasn't even considered due to time constraints, from an implementation point of view, *Idle Capitalist* is quite a well-functioning idle clicker.
 This prototype could easily be extended to form a full game.

 ## Further Reading

+A full list of credits can be found in [Credits.txt](Credits.txt).

 A number of principles utilized in this project are explained in more detail in various [#50-Unity-Tips](https://github.com/defuncart/50-unity-tips) articles.